 Course Merge Help

-- Can I communicate with each section independently, even if they're merged?Yes.
-Each section will remain in your BbLearn course list as a "child course."
-Although you won't use the child courses to deliver content (because your content will be uploaded to the Master Course), you can use these "child courses" to Send Email to each section of students.
+Yes.
+Each section will remain in your BbLearn course list as a "Child course".
+Although you won't use the child courses to deliver content (because your content will be uploaded to the [MERGE]), you can use these "Child courses" to Send Email to each section of students.

-- Should I turn on the "Child Course," or the "Master Course," or both?Turn on the "MASTER COURSE", but don't make your "CHILD" sections available to students.
+Turn on the "[MERGE]", but don't make your "Child course" sections available to students.
 If you do, students will see two identically titled hyperlinks to your course.
-One link will take them to your "MASTER COURSE" and the other will take them to the "CHILD" section which is active.
-These two courses are stored in separate locations and do not share course material, discussions, assignments, assessments, grade centers, etc. Giving students access to both the "MASTER COURSE" and their "CHILD" section will cause confusion and frustration.
+One link will take them to your "[MERGE]" and the other will take them to the "Child course" section which is active.
+These two courses are stored in separate locations and do not share course material, discussions, assignments, assessments, grade centers, etc. Giving students access to both the "[MERGE]" and their "Child course" sections will cause confusion and frustration.

-- What do students see when a course is merged?BbLearn will display the appropriate course title for the section a student is registered in.
-However, each student will actually work directly inside the "Master Course" and will never see course content stored within their "Child Course" section.
+BbLearn will display the appropriate course title for the section a student is registered in.
+However, each student will actually work directly inside the "[MERGE]" and will never see course content stored within their "Child course" section.